-The design of this project compliments the immediate and surrounding area.
-The new center / class rooms will be a LEED certified structure of very high quality.
-As an environmental studies building it has been designed to utilize characteristics that are both visually and functionally in harmony with its hillside surroundings.
-The proposed building is well sited into the overall campus setting and does not have any negative visual impacts on surrounding neighbors as the building is significantly setback fro the public street.
+The design of this project will visually improve the immediate and surrounding area.
+The new structures will be of very high quality.
+The proposed building is well sited into the overall campus setting and does not have any negative visual impacts on surrounding neighbors and is in fact a vast improvement on the existing dated utilitarian designed building.